chaoss/augur/docs/source/getting-started/guide-amazon-linux-augur/installation.rst

 -  `GitLab Access Token <https://gitlab.com/profile/personal_access_tokens>`__
 -  `Python 3.6 - 3.10 <https://www.python.org/downloads/>`__

 **Python 3.10 is the latest version supported.
-If your machine workers (which work with TensorFlow) do not work, then try downgrading your version of Python.**
+If your machine workers (which work with TensorFlow) do not work, then try downgrading your version of Python.
+[Older versions of Augur support Python 3.6]**

 Our REST API & data collection workers are written in Python 3.6.
 We query the GitHub & GitLab API to collect data about issues, pull requests, contributors, and other information about a repository, so GitLab and GitHub access tokens are **required** for data collection.

 .. note::
-  If you are just trying Augur out, no GitLab token is necessary.
+  If you are simply trying Augur out, no GitLab token is necessary.

 Optional: